 Step 3 – Get hot chocolate bar supplies!
 They make all kinds of hot chocolate flavors these days, and you can include marshmallows, whipped cream, syrups, sprinkles, the WORKS.

 Step 4 – Have a great night with your students and share the Gospel message!
-While you have the attention your students and their friends, give a brief talk on what the point of this gathering is anyway — to learn about God’s love for them and grow in friendship with each other.
+While you have the attention of your students and their friends, give a brief talk on what the point of this gathering is — to learn about God’s love for them and grow in friendship with each other.